eraofchaos/eraofchaos.github.io/heroes/Ciele.md

 ---
 title: "Ciele"
 permalink: /heroes/Ciele/
-excerpt: "As one of the first heroes to join Elemental, Ciele is an ever-victorious general on the battlefield.
+excerpt: "Era of Chaos Ciele.
+Ciele.
+As one of the first heroes to join Elemental, Ciele is an ever-victorious general on the battlefield.
 She discovered the connection among Magic Elementals through her magical arrows"
 heroID: 60705
 last_modified_at: 2021-02-19
 locale: en